panquemao/paste-code-demo/README.md

 You should try our executer.
 You will love it ❤️.

 ## Dependencies
-This project uses [lzma.js](https://github.com/LZMA-JS/LZMA-JS) and native [Base64](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/Base64_encoding_and_decoding) functions.
+This project uses [lzma.js](https://github.com/LZMA-JS/LZMA-JS) and native [Base64](https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64/Base64_encoding_and_decoding) functions to compress the code.

+And use the [prism.js](https://prismjs.com) to highlight the code.
 ## License
 MIT License